 CKD

-Chronic Kidney Disease — long-term damage affecting kidney function.
+Chronic Kidney Disease — long-term impairment of kidney function.

 Dialysis

-A medical treatment that removes waste and excess fluid when kidneys fail.
+A process that removes waste and excess fluid when kidneys can no longer do so adequately.

 Polycystic Kidney Disease (PKD)